 Meet Rita Tushingham, the cutest comic (and dramatic) actress of swinging London.
 This ’60s masterpiece applies director Richard Lester’s talent for comedy to a new kind of quirky, youthful sex farce.
 Shy boy Michael Crawford takes lessons on how to dominate women from Ray Brooks, when all he has to do to win cute Rita Tushingham is be himself.
-With a glorious music score by John Barry.
 The style is everything; the movie was extremely influential.
+With a glorious music score is by John Barry.

 The Knack… and how to get it